Where To Stay In Marrakech For First Timers: Best Areas & Beautiful Hotels 2026

 Best Things To Do In Kasbah And Mellah

-Guéliz: Best For Modern Touches
+Guéliz: Best For Modern Comfort

 This neighbourhood is brimming with trendy cafés, high-end boutiques, and all your favourite highstreet brands.
 The modern amenities and laidback vibe make Guéliz the perfect breather from the vibrant and slightly chaotic atmosphere of the medina.